 What Are the Expected Costs of Anti-Harassment Training?

 Anti-harassment training costs are typically structured on a per-employee basis.
-It usually starts at $10 to $20 per employee for many online classes, but can easily cost $200 to $400 for DVDs and other materials.
-Training programs that offer packages of multiple classes, live webinars, or in-person seminars typically cost $500 or more.
+It usually starts at $8 to $20 per employee for many online classes, but can easily cost up to $500 for DVDs and other materials.
+Training programs that offer packages of multiple classes, live webinars, or in-person seminars typically cost $150 or more per person.

 How We Chose the Best Anti-Harassment Training Programs